SimBlocks/CIGI-Unreal-Plugin/README.md

 4. On the Host Emulator Script tab, click the **Stop Script** button.

 5. Feel free to test other scripts in the Host Emulator.

+# Support

+For feature requests and to report issues for this product, please utilize the GitHub Issues page.

+For more customized software support or Unreal application development, please reach out to our team at sales@simblocks.io

+For general CIGI questions, please contact the CIGI Product Support Group at https://sisostandards.connectedcommunity.org/home